Norm Smith Medal

-The Norm Smith Medal is an Australian rules football award presented annually to the player adjudged the best on ground in the Grand Final of the Australian Football League (AFL).
-Prior to 1990 the competition was known as the Victorian Football League (VFL).
-It was first presented in the 1979 VFL Grand Final, and was won by Wayne Harmes, playing in Carlton's premiership victory against Collingwood.
-The award is named in honour of Norm Smith who won four VFL premierships as a player and six as coach for the Melbourne Football Club.
+The Norm Smith Medal is an Australian rules football award presented annually to the player adjudged the best on ground in the grand final of the Australian Football League (AFL).
+Prior to 1990, the competition was known as the Victorian Football League (VFL).
+It was first presented in the 1979 VFL Grand Final, and it was won by Wayne Harmes, playing in Carlton's premiership victory against Collingwood.
+The award is named in honour of Norm Smith, who won four VFL premierships as a player and six as coach for the Melbourne Football Club.

 Dustin Martin (2017, 2019 and 2020) is the only player to win the award three times.
-The award is usually won by a player on the winning team in the Grand Final; only four players have received the award as members of the losing teams: Maurice Rioli in 1982, Gary Ablett Sr. in 1989, Nathan Buckley in 2002 and Chris Judd in 2005.
+The award is usually won by a player on the winning team in the grand final; only four players have received the award as members of the losing teams: Maurice Rioli in 1982, Gary Ablett Sr. in 1989, Nathan Buckley in 2002, and Chris Judd in 2005.
 The club with the most Norm Smith Medal wins is Hawthorn, with eight awards won by players representing the club.
-The most recent recipient of the award is Geelong's Isaac Smith, who became the oldest player to receive the award, winning in 2022.
+The most recent recipient of the award is Brisbane's Will Ashcroft.

 Voting and presentation

 The winner is voted on by a five-member panel consisting of former players, journalists and media personalities, with one member designated as the chair.
-Each panellist independently awards 3 votes, 2 votes and 1 vote to the players they regard as the best, second best and third best in the match respectively.
-These votes are tallied, and the highest number of combined votes wins the medal.
+Each panellist independently awards three votes, two votes and one vote to the players they regard as the best, second best and third best in the match, respectively.
+These are tallied and the highest number of combined votes wins the medal.

 There is no chance of a tie for the medal; if two players are tied for votes, the following countbacks will apply in order: